practicingruby/sandal.github.com/_posts/2012-05-01-the-right-kind-of-people.md

 actively supportive of my efforts, I can maintain a steady revenue stream without second guessing myself every time I hit a bump in the road.
-This gives me the freedom to take a much more human approach to my business, which is something I could never put a price on.
+This gives me the freedom to take a much more human approach to my business, and that is something I could never put a price on.

 ---